Let's Dance (German TV series): 2019

 On the show Let's Dance – Die große Profi-Challenge (The big professional challenge), only the professionals competed for the first time on June 27, 2019.
 The judges were Jorge González, Motsi Mabuse and Joachim Llambi, they commented but gave no points.
 The hosts were Daniel Hartwich and Victoria Swarovski.
 The show was pre-recorded on June 19, 2019.
 Because of that, a voting of the studio audience decided on the winners.

 The solo dancers and some of the couples had other dancers on the floor.
 The professional challenge was won by Ekaterina Leonova & Massimo Sinató, Kathrin Menzinger & Vadim Garbuzov came second and Renata Lusin & Valentin Lusin came third.
-The winners were promised that one of them will be allowed to choose his or her own prominent dance partner at Let's Dance 2020.
+The winners were promised that one of them will be allowed to choose his or her own celebrity dance partner at Let's Dance 2020.